This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 We all set out to be patient, loving, kind, and perfect parents.
 Who wouldn’t want to be the perfect parent?
 But making perfection the goal is setting ourselves up for failure.

-Kids misbehave, parents lose their cool.
+Kids misbehave, and parents lose their cool.
 It’s going to happen but it is okay.
 Our kids don’t need perfect parents.
 They need parents that try hard day after day, even when they feel like the worst parent ever.

 My strength is not perfection.
 My strengths are my love and my desire to be the best parent I can be.